 There are different types of fees that are specific to certain types of annuities.
 You should consider some general guidelines when contemplating annuity costs.
 For example:

 Know your needs.
-The fees you pay for annuity features can reduce your overall return, so opt only for those features that you will use.
+The fees you pay for annuity features can reduce your overall return, so opt only for those that you will use.
 “If your situation and planning needs warrant these added features, then make sure you try to pay a reasonable price for a product with those features,” says Tim Gannon, vice president, product management, at Fidelity Investments Life Insurance Company.
-“For instance, if maximizing money left to heirs is an important consideration, it may be worth the added cost for a feature that provides more for heirs after you die.”
+“For instance, if you want protection from market downturns for your savings or future retirement income while you stay invested in the market for growth, it may be worth the added cost for a feature that provides a guarantee1—and some peace of mind.”

 While you don’t have to become an expert on all annuity fees, knowing the most common types will help you evaluate products and ask the right questions.
 Generally, there are four types of annuity fees: